kaizen-ai/kaizenflow/sorrentum_sandbox/spring2024/SorrTask799_Analytics_Dashboard_with_Redis/readme.md

     ```
 * `docker-compose.yml` file configuration
     * Configure docker-compose.yml file to define the services required for this service.
-        * Define the two services redis and streamlit
+        * Define the two services redis and streamlit.
-        * Use redis image `redis`
+        * Use redis image `redis`.
-        * Map port `8501` for the streamlit server to run.
+        * Map port `8501` for the streamlit server to run on.

     ```
     version: '3'